-New Haven Legal Assistance could not carry out its mission without the generous help from many people in the community who share a committment to equal justice for all.
+New Haven Legal Assistance could not carry out its mission without the generous help from many people in the community who share a commitment to equal justice for all.
 Here is how you can get involved.

-Make a gift.
-Visit our donate page to make a one-time or recurring gift.
+Make a gift: Visit our donate page to make a one-time or recurring gift.
 If you would like to make a donation of stock or leave a legacy by making a bequest or Planned Gift, please contact Laura Clark, Controller, at 203-946-4811 or email@example.com.

-Get our newsletter.
-Subscribe or view our newsletter archives.
+Get our newsletter: Subscribe or view our newsletter archives.